Bogs Workman Review

 A size 13 fit our size 12 feet extremely well, featuring a half-inch of forward and back wiggle room, and minimal wiggle room left and right (for our D-width forefeet).
 We think they'd measure in at a D/E width.
 They also have the heel-collar setup we mentioned above, which helps the foot feel snugger in the heel.
 And we love the modular insole setup, which allows the wearer to dial in exactly how they want the boot to fit volume/width-wise.

 We're extremely excited about adding these boots to our lineup.
 The Workman takes everything great about a rain boot — their protectiveness, warmth, traction, ease of use — and somehow fixes everything that's typically awkward like the clunky weight, loose heels, and sometimes sloppy fit.
 These boots address what we want so precisely that they almost feel like they were designed after reading our commentary on other boots over the last few years.
+We just wish they had stayed waterproof so we could have continued enjoying them, as they really are great boots (other than the reliability issues).

 — Richard Forbes